QuickBooks MCP Server: The Complete Guide for 2026 (Local vs. Hosted)

 Can one MCP server work with both Claude and ChatGPT?
 Yes, if it is hosted.
 Both products accept the same MCP URL.
 A local server works with neither web product.

 Is MCP safe for financial data?
 Safer than the alternatives people actually use.
-Scoped OAuth instead of shared credentials, ephemeral context instead of training data, and full logging instead of untraceable copy-paste.
+Scoped OAuth instead of shared credentials, conversation context instead of training data, and full logging instead of untraceable copy-paste.

 How long does setup take?
 About two minutes per assistant with a hosted server.
 There is nothing to install.